 WE LOVE THE EARTH

-These climatic conditions mean that from a viticulture point, vineyards can be managed using ecological criteria in a relatively easy way compared to other areas where climatic conditions, especially humidity, present important challenges for the production of organic grapes.
+These climatic conditions mean that from a viticulture point of view, vineyards can be managed organically, in a relatively easy way compared to other areas where climatic conditions, especially humidity, present important challenges for production. organic grape.
 The biggest challenges when it comes to growing vines are the frequent spring frosts and hail in the summer.

 For the elaboration of our quality cavas we use the varieties Chardonnay, Pinot Noir and Macabeo for white cavas and Garnacha and Monastrell for rosés.

-Our experience and know-how has allowed us to experiment during all these years and we have verified that the Chardonnay variety for sparkling wine is perfectly adapted to the terroir of the Requena region.
-That is why all our cavas, unlike the cavas produced in other regions of Spain, have a large percentage of chardonnay.
-To the grape It is joined by the Macabeo variety, native to the wine regions in Spain, to make cavas with great fruit that truly express the quality of the cavas produced in the area.
+Our experience and our know-how has allowed us to experiment during all these years, and we have verified that the Chardonnay variety for sparkling wines is perfectly adapted to the terroir of the Requena region.
+That is why all our cavas, unlike the cavas produced in other regions of Spain, have a large percentage of Chardonnay.
+To the Chardonnay we add the Macabeo variety, native to the wine regions in Spain, to make cavas with great fruit that truly express the quality of the cavas produced in the area.

 The soils have a low content of organic matter and are generally quite poor.